 Greater stick-nest rats build shelters larger than wedge-tailed eagle nests.
-We protect their largest population on mainland Australia.
+We protect their first population re-established on mainland Australia.

 What is Arid Recovery doing?

 In 1998 we trialled a release of eight greater stick-nest rats (Leporillus conditor) into Arid Recovery.
-The trial was successful, so we sourced 100 from Reevesby Island in the Spencer Gulf.
-Since then, the population has established within the arid ecosystems of the Reserve.
+The trial was successful, so we sourced 100 from Reevesby Island in the Spencer Gulf and the population established within the arid ecosystems of the Reserve.
 Read here for details on some of the fascinating nests we have found.

 The reintroduction has contributed to the greater stick-nest rat’s status changing from endangered to vulnerable.
 Stick-nest rats remain dependent on feral cat and fox-free islands and fenced reserves like Arid Recovery.
 Without these refuges, the species would disappear.

 The Elusive Stickies

 Since their reintroduction in 1999, the greater stick-nest rat has remained elusive.
-They are hard to trap due and so we have had to come up with unique methods to out-trick other trap-happier species that disturb the traps, such as ‘ratstaurants’.
+They are hard to trap and so we have had to come up with unique methods to out-trick other trap-happier species that disturb the traps, such as ‘ratstaurants’.
 They look like a top hat made of 50mm chicken wire mesh and pegged into the ground with droppers.
 Stick-nest rats can squeeze through the mesh, but other animals can’t dig under.